Life-Link-2025/Life-Link/README.md

 # 🖥️ Our Features

 ## 🛰️ Real-Time Location Tracking:
 Life Link provides real-time location tracking to share your exact location with emergency responders.
-This feature ensures that users' location is accurately identified, even in areas with poor GPS signal, speeding up the response time during emergencies.
+This feature ensures that users' location is accurately identified, even in areas with poor GPS coverage, speeding up the response time during emergencies.

 ## 🌐 Multilingual Support:
 Life Link includes multilingual support to overcome language barriers, allowing users to communicate with emergency responders in their preferred language.
 This feature is designed to help non-English speakers, ensuring they can get the help they need when they need it most.